trantuan4132/imstegan/README.md

 ---

+*"Steganography is the study and practice of concealing information within objects in such a way that it deceives the viewer as if there is no information hidden within the object.
+Simply put, it is hiding information in plain sight, such that only the intended recipient would get to see it."*

-Imstegan is an open source Python package implementing various image steganography techniques, including but not limited to:
+**Imstegan** is an open source Python package implementing various image steganography techniques, including but not limited to LSB, LSBM, PVD, Adaptive PVD, Edge-LSB, ...
-- LSB, LSBM
-- PVD, Adaptive PVD
-- Edge-LSB
-- ...

 ## Installation